Far-right politics in the United Kingdom: British Union of Fascists

-The British far right rose out of the fascist movement.
-In 1932, Oswald Mosley founded the British Union of Fascists, which was banned during World War II.
-Following the ban, Mosley founded the Union Movement.
+Following the wartime ban, Mosley founded the Union Movement in 1948, the year after India achieved independence from Britain.
+The movement aimed to curb decolonisation, concerned with the diminishing powers of European imperialism, such as in Africa.
 It was following this that far-right groups became more prevalent.
-Mosley argued that fascism was the only possible way in which we were able to save Britain from socio-economic ruin and a communist takeover.
+Mosley argued that fascism was the only possible way to save Britain from socio-economic ruin and a communist takeover.

-During the 1950s and 60s, the landscape of ERW groups continued to evolve with the emergence of organisations such as the League of Empire Loyalists (LEL) and the National Front (NF).
-The rise of ERW ideologies during this period can be attributed, in part, to the dismantling of the British Empire, due to a sense of national decline.
+During the 1950s and 1960s, the landscape of extreme right groups continued to evolve with the emergence of organisations such as the League of Empire Loyalists (LEL) and the National Front (NF).
+The rise of far-right ideologies during this period can be attributed, in part, to the dismantling of the British Empire, due to a sense of national decline.